sytabaresa/kingly/README.md

 like me will remember SproutCore, an ancient framework by any means (2010 was it?) when javascript was still young and nimble, and jQuery was a baby.
 The [Ki library](https://frozencanuck.wordpress.com/2011/02/15/ki-just-got-better/) already offered then an interface to use hierarchical state machines (concretely statecharts).
-So this is like often in tech, running around in cycles and repackaging the old as new.
+So this is like often in tech, running around in circles and repackaging the old as new.

 This library is born from :

 - the desire to investigate further the extent of the applicability of such tool both for specification and implementation of user interfaces
+  - the reliability factor driving the use of state machines for safety-critical software simply do not exist in the human-machine interface space.
+Errors in graphical user interfaces have lower significance than in airplane systems.
+Moreover, because of the potential subtle interactions between UI components, it may be difficult to exercise an extensive and realistic simulation of user interaction.
+But does the productivity factor still hold?
+Given that user interface programmign is highly iterative, what of maintainability ?
   - the experience with gaming shows that, passed a given level of AI complexity, other techniques are better suited.
 How does this translate to the graphical user interfaces problem space?
 What would be a sweet spot?